 Sergeant Dennis Smith, Army Film and Photographic Unit, 23 September 1944

-Although units of 30 Corps captured Nijmegen bridge in conjunction with paratroopers of the US 82nd Airborne Division, they could not reach the furthest bridge at Arnhem.
+Although units of 30 Corps captured Nijmegen bridge in conjunction with the US 82nd Airborne Division, they could not reach the furthest bridge at Arnhem.
 Much of its advance was along a single narrow causeway, which was vulnerable to traffic jams and German counter-attacks.

 In some places the advance was hindered by marshes that prevented off-road movement.
 Throughout the battle the Germans also showed a remarkable ability to put together scratch battle groups that fought to delay the armoured columns.